Yldales/path-of-titans-characters-limit-workaround/README.md

 ## ⚠ Warnings & Disclaimers
 1. **This script was made in a hurry** and has not been thoroughly tested.
 Use it at your own risk.
 Note that the script will create a .zip file of both `Account` and `Character` folders before making any changes.
 This is to ensure that you can roll back the changes if something goes wrong.
 2. This script must be run while the server is **fully stopped**.
+3. Sorry for any inconvenience caused by this script.
+Please let me know if you have any suggestions or if you encounter any issues.
+I will try to improve it as soon as possible.

 ## 📜 Usage